dell/omnia/docs/source/InstallationGuides/RunningOmnia/omniaprereqs.rst

 .. note:: The inventory file accepts both IPs and FQDNs as long as they can be resolved by DNS.

-* For RedHat clusters, ensure that `RedHat subscription <../EnablingOptionalFeatures/rhsm.html>`_ is enabled on all target nodes.
+* For RedHat clusters, ensure that RedHat subscription is enabled on all target nodes.